What Makes an Electronic Funds Transfer (EFT) Different From a Typical Credit Purchase?

 An electronic funds transfer (EFT) is any exchange which involves the ordering, instructing, or authorizing of a financial institution to debit or credit a consumer's account via an electronic terminal, telephone, computer, or magnetic tape.
 The transmission of money in an EFT is a digital transaction, meaning there is no need for a paper document to verify the information.

-[noun]/ə • lek • trän • ik • fənd • trans • fər/The Electronic Fund Transfer Act of 1978 defines EFTs as any transfer initiated by telephone, computer, electronic terminal, or magnetic tape.
-These take many forms and are known by several names today, including e-checks, direct deposits, bank transfers, or peer-to-peer (P2P) payments.
+The Electronic Fund Transfer Act of 1978 defines EFTs as any transfer initiated by telephone, computer, electronic terminal, or magnetic tape.
+That can be an e-check, a direct deposit, a bank transfer, or a peer-to-peer (P2P) payment.

-Electronic funds transfers have all but replaced the need for paper checks and have become a preferred payment method worldwide.
+Electronic funds transfers have effectively the need for paper checks.
 They’re faster, simpler to use, and more accessible.
 They’re also a more direct form of payment, and offer additional security features not offered by traditional payment checks.

 How Do EFTs Work?